ipdev99/mHideGP/README.md

 **concat_mHideGP**

-This script will merge all the _mhP_ files created by mHideGP into a new file named _mHide-printslist-CurrentDate_.
+This script will merge all the _mhp_ files created by mHideGP into a new file named _mHide-printslist-CurrentDate_.

 **aik_mHideGP**